-The Collection Systems Department's primary mission is to provide a business-like approach to the operation and management for the City of Canton's 500 miles of underground sewers.
+The Collection Systems Department's primary mission is to provide a business-like approach to the operation and management for the City of Canton's 350 miles of underground sewers.

 What Does This Mean?

-Our department is a service department dedicated to the functionality of our city's sewers, which in turns lends itself to the overall general health and well being of our citizens and to the industries in which we serve.
+Our department is a service department dedicated to the functionality of our city's sewers, which in turn lends itself to the overall general health and well being of our citizens and to the industries in which we serve.

-Under Ohio Revised Code Section Chapter 729, the department funding is collected solely through residents' monthly sewer rates.
+Under Ohio Revised Code Section Chapter 729, department funding is collected solely through residential, commercial and industrial monthly sewer rates.